 In essence, it’s a shortened .500 S&W (from a 1.6- to a 1.4-inch case), utilizing the same bullet diameter as the parent case.
 This is a revolver that kills at both ends, delivers outstanding accuracy and terminal potency, and I’m able to point and hit moving targets with it without really trying.

-If there’s a revolver in my battery that I’m “one with,” this is it.
+If there’s a hunting revolver in my battery that I’m “one with,” this is it.
 So, if heavy lifting is on the itinerary and you don’t want to suffer the effects of carrying a really large revolver, this is the one.

-The article originally appeared in the October 2019 issue of Gun Digest the Magazine.
+Editor's Note: This article originally appeared in the October 2019 issue of Gun Digest the Magazine.